The Real Cost of "Doing It Yourself"

 Consistency is the single most important factor in social media growth, and it is the first thing that falls apart when a business owner handles their own accounts.

-Instagram's 2026 algorithm uses an "Originality Score" and rewards accounts that post fresh, platform-native content regularly.
-The algorithm's new "Your Algorithm" feature means users actively choose which topics surface in their feeds.
-If your business goes dark for a week or two, you are not just missing potential impressions — you are training the algorithm to stop showing your content altogether.
+Instagram's 2026 algorithm increasingly rewards accounts that post fresh, platform-native content regularly, and it gives users more control over which topics surface in their feeds.
+If your business goes dark for a week or two, you are not just missing potential impressions - you are training the algorithm to stop showing your content altogether.

 We have seen it happen dozens of times with Dallas businesses.
 A restaurant in Deep Ellum posts daily for two weeks after opening, then drops to once a week, then once a month.
 A med spa in Highland Park launches with a gorgeous feed, then the office manager who was "handling social" gets busy with actual office management.
 A contractor in McKinney gets a few leads from Facebook and then abandons the page when the jobs come in, not realizing the pipeline will dry up in 60 days.